 - Multi-language support: Kali has an accurate multilingual guide that opens up its platform to a variety of non-native English users.

-- Customization: One small knick about Kali is that it was not built to look good but to provide outstanding performance.
+- Customization: Kali was not built to look good but to provide outstanding performance.
 Hence, users need to work with customization to make it look and feel better while utilizing its performance.

 Before beginning with the comparison, you must know that both Kali Linux and Parrot OS are used for the same purpose of penetration testing.
 At the end of the day, it is more of a preference than an absolute comparison.